Cart

 • Look Beyond Price for Long-Term Value: A smart investment is protected by a strong warranty, especially for the motor, and a sleep trial that gives you the confidence to test the frame in your own home.

-What Is an Adjustable Bed Frame with a Headboard?
+What Is an Adjustable Bed Frame?

 If you think adjustable beds are only for hospital rooms, it’s time for a fresh look.
 An adjustable bed frame is a motorized base that allows you to change the position of your mattress, typically by raising the head and foot sections.
 This means you can find the perfect angle for reading, watching TV, or getting a more comfortable night’s sleep.
 The addition of a headboard simply means you don’t have to sacrifice style for function.
 You get all the personalized comfort of an adjustable base with the classic, finished look of a traditional bed.